Section: Ecology and Biodiversity

 Examining the impacts of climate change in the Drakensberg

-An exciting new NRF-funded project is kicking off soon, and we are looking to recruit energetic students and post-docs to investigate the ecological impacts of changing environmental conditions on the composition and functioning of the flora of the Drakensberg.
+I am looking to recruit energetic students and post-docs to investigate the ecological impacts of changing environmental conditions on the composition and functioning of the flora of the Drakensberg.
 This project is studying fine- and broad-scale variation in vascular plant species composition, functional traits and grazing value, examining both intra- and inter-specific variation, in relation to a range of microclimatic, topographic and soil variables.
 Results from this research will improve our understanding of how alpine grasslands will respond to changing temperature and rainfall regimes.

 This project is being lead by Prof Peter le Roux (Department of Plant and Soil Sciences, University of Pretoria), and involves researchers from several specializations at the University of Pretoria, the Afromontane Research Unit (University of Free State), the National University of Lesotho, Helsinki University (Finland) and the University of Oulo (Finland).
 Students working on this project will have ample opportunities for cross-disciplinary collaboration and co-supervision.